 Known as Providence Hospital School of Nursing until 2001, the school has a long history dating back to 1905.
-Established by the Sisters of Charity of St. Augustine of Cleveland, Ohio, the school first operated out of a house in Sandusky which served as a combined residence and class facility.
-A two-year course, with an additional three-month affiliation at St. Ann’s Maternity Hospital in Cleveland was offered.
-The first formal commencement, for a group of five nurses, was held September 26, 1907.
-The course of study was lengthened to three years and the affiliation discontinued in 1908.
+Established by the Sisters of Charity of St. Augustine of Cleveland, Ohio, the school first operated out of a house in Sandusky, which served as a combined residence and class facility.
+A two-year program with an additional three-month affiliation at St. Ann’s Maternity Hospital in Cleveland was offered.
+The first formal commencement for a group of five nurses was held on September 26, 1907.
+The course of study was lengthened to three years, and the affiliation was discontinued in 1908.
 Twelve years later, a two-month affiliation for the nursing of children was established at St. Vincent’s Charity Hospital in Cleveland.

 In September 2001, control of Providence Hospital was transferred to Firelands Regional Medical Center.
 At that time, the school name was changed to Firelands Regional Medical Center School of Nursing.
-Beginning with the class of 2002, students earned a diploma in nursing from Firelands Regional Medical Center School of Nursing (FRMCSN) and an Associate in Arts Degree from Lourdes College at the completion of three years.
-Beginning with the Class of 2012, students earn an Associate of Science Degree from Bowling Green State University (BGSU), Firelands College along with the diploma in nursing from FRMCSN.
+Beginning with the Class of 2002, students earned an RN diploma in nursing from Firelands Regional Medical Center School of Nursing and a non-nursing associate degree.
+Graduates between 2002 and 2011 earned the non-nursing associate degree from Lourdes College.
+Beginning with the Class of 2012, graduates earned the non-nursing associate degree from BGSU Firelands College

 In December 2003, the school was moved to the Firelands Regional Medical Center South Campus building.
 The school is located on the fourth floor.
 Clinical experience is gained at Firelands Regional Medical Center, whose Board of Directors also governs the School of Nursing.